STOLEN from the STATION SITE

 Freequently passed un-noticed, the concrete gradiant sign has now been painted and new letters and numbers attached.
 Possibly a modern unit installed when the line was re-signalled in 1955; cast in concrete, with metal characters set into the concrete before setting, it can be found almost opposite the buffer stop on the east side of the trail.

-With the wall adjacent to the buffer stop rebuilt, the team completed the refurbishment of the buffer stop by attaching two lengths of bullhead rail to form cross members at the February working party session.
+With the wall adjacent to the buffer stop rebuilt, the team completed the refurbishment of the buffer stop by attaching two lengths of bullhead rail to form cross members at the February 2017 working party session.
 This piece of railway equipment is unusual and may be a rare relic because, as the photograph indicates, it is positioned touching the end wall with no supporting angles to the rear.
 The platform behind the buffers is described on an early map of the station track layout as a 'carriage dock' and not a milk dock, as first assumed.
-The unusual design of the buffer stop enabled end-loading of horse-drawn carriages, it being common practise during the early years of rail travel for the gentry to take their carriage and possibly horses with them when travelling to other parts of the country.
-A new graphic indicating the process of transferring a road vehicle on to a railway wagon is awaiting preparation.
+The unusual design of the buffer stop enabled end-loading of horse-drawn carriages and carts, it being common practise during the early years of rail travel for the gentry to take their carriage and possibly horses with them when travelling to other parts of the country.
+A new interpretation panel indicating the process of transferring a road vehicle on to a railway wagon has recently been installed; also indicating how the track layout was modified soon after the station opened, period photographs are also included.

 The most important part of the station, namely the booking hall where tickets were purchased and parcels deposited and collected, is now represented by a footprint; originally a timber structure mounted on a brick foundation, the reconstruction of that base is now complete enabling the visitor, with the aid of the signage, to recognise the location of each of the four rooms – ticket office, general waiting room, ladies waiting room with WC and similar facilities for gentlemen.
 To view click on the Prototype/History button.

-It is important that the station area of the Jinny Trail remains sympathetic to its nature trail status, but with information panels placed at strategic locations describing both railway heritage as well as fauna and flora, the remains of structures built by the North Staffordshire Railway Company, part of a transport system that changed and enhanced the lives of local people in 1894, should once more enliven the experience for Rolleston people and their visitors when enjoying the Jinny Nature Trail.
+It is important that the station area of the Jinny Nature Trail remains sympathetic to its status, but with interpretation panels placed at strategic locations describing both railway heritage as well as fauna and flora, the remains of structures built by the North Staffordshire Railway Company, part of a transport system that changed and enhanced the lives of local people in 1894, should once more enliven the experience for local people and their visitors when enjoying the Jinny Nature Trail.